KseniiaMarkiv/parts-anim-projects/README.md

 # parts-anim-projects
- <em>In this place I will collect of made my own varied part from websites</em>
+ <em>In this place, I will collect of made my own varied animated part from websites</em>

  <br/>
  <br/>